-Rothamsted Park's impressive new three-section children's play area, funded by Harpenden Town Council, caters for different age groups.
+Rothamsted Park's impressive new three-section play area, funded by Harpenden Town Council with welcome financial support from the PARC charity committee and the Harpenden Trust.

 COMING SOON

 Covid-related restrictions are alas likely to hamper Harpenden Society activities in the months ahead.
 But we plan to hold our (statutory) Annual General Meeting in the Autumn.
 We would clearly prefer it to be a 'physical' meeting at an appropriate venue, where members get the chance to meet each other face-to-face and to openly express their views - and put questions - to our zealous and hard-working committee.